trustytrojan/audioviz/README.md

 ### windows
 1. install any required dependencies below using `winget`:
    - lua can be installed with `winget install devcom.lua`
-   - ffmpeg and its libraries can be installed with `winget install gyan.ffmpeg.shared`
+   - ffmpeg can be installed with `winget install gyan.ffmpeg.shared`
 2. run `cmake -S. -Bbuild && cmake --build build` or use your IDE of choice with CMake support

 ## libraries/software used